pritamvarpe/AI-BASED-RECOMMENDATION-SYSTEM/README.md

+# Java + Apache Mahout Recommendation Engine

+This project is a minimal Maven-based Java recommendation system using Apache Mahout's Taste API (user-based collaborative filtering).
+It includes sample data and a main program that builds a recommender and prints top-N recommendations for a sample user.

 COMPANY: CODTECH IT SOLUTIONS

 NAME: Pritam Varpe

 INTERN ID: CT04DY2759

 DOMAIN: Java Programming

 DURATION: 4 WEEKS

 MENTOR: NEELA SANTOSH

 Description: